The Momentous Second Inauguration of Abraham Lincoln

 On March 4 th , 1865, with the end of the Civil War in sight, Abraham Lincoln was sworn in to his second term as President of the United States.
 His inaugural address, now inscribed in the Lincoln Memorial, is one of our most cherished texts.
 Millions memorize it in school, read it at the Memorial, and turn to its many eloquent phrases for inspiration.

 Much has been written about the speech but we know far less about how Lincoln came to write it.
-In Every Drop of Blood: The Untold Story of Lincoln’s Second Inauguration, Edward Achorn takes us through the conception, delivery, and legacy of this eloquent, but unexpected, speech by engaging with the ideas, the times, and the passions that stirred Lincoln and those around him.
+In Every Drop of Blood: The Momentous Second Inauguration of Abraham Lincoln, Edward Achorn takes us through the conception, delivery, and legacy of this eloquent, but unexpected, speech by engaging with the ideas, the times, and the passions that stirred Lincoln and those around him.

 Ed’s books have been hailed for their ability to evoke time and place, and in this new book he paints a riveting portrait of the inauguration, revealing aspects of the day that have long been forgotten.
 As Lincoln prepared to address the nation, he was aware that he had only barely been reelected and that the Republican Party was vastly changed since it swept him to power four years earlier.
 Even among his closest advisors were those who doubted his ability and who schemed to take his place.
 Sworn opponents, like John Wilkes Booth, stalked him.